CSUFTitanRover/TitanRover2018/user-interface/README.md

 # User Interface | 2018

 The User Interface will be written primarily using React for the frontend and Deepstream in the backend to handle all the real-time data updates.
-This will be a web application that is driven via real-time data and interaction.
+This will be a web application that is driven via real-time data and user interaction.

 ## Getting Started

-If you don't have Node installed then follow this guide: [Setting up Node] (url)
+If you don't have Node installed then follow this guide: [Setting up Node] (Installing-Node.md)

+_You need to have Node installed in order to develop the UI_

 Every time when freshly cloning this repo you must install dependencies first!

+**In your command line**

+1. Install dependencies
-longhand: `npm install`
+- longhand: `npm install`
-shorthand: `npm i`
+- shorthand: `npm i`

-Starting the dev server:
+2. Starting the dev server:
-longhand: `npm run start`
+- longhand: `npm run start`
-shorthand: `npm start`
+- shorthand: `npm start`

-Running unit tests:
+## Running unit tests

+It's always important to write unit tests to double check that the any code we write will work.
+We use [Jest](https://facebook.github.io/jest/) to run our unit tests.

+Run test watcher:
-`npm run test`
+- longhand: `npm run test`
+- shorthand: `npm test`

-Building for production:
+## Building for production:

+Running the build command will bundle, transpile, and minify our code as well as generating a **build** folder with all the code bundled up.
+We would really only use this command at the end when our UI is pretty much finished and ready.

-`npm run build`
+Building our production ready UI: `npm run build`

 ----